Two Sample Z Test Calculator

 What is a two sample z test?

-When should I use this calculator?
+When should I use the means option?

 What does the p value mean?

-What does a two tailed test check?
+What is a two tailed test?

 What is the hypothesized difference?